-Betterment is an online-only financial services provider offering investing and limited bank-like services to consumers.
-Betterment launched in 2010 with the goal of helping people learn how to reach their retirement goals without the sometimes-prohibitive cost of hiring a financial adviser.
-By July 2019, the company expanded its services to include a cash reserve account similar to a savings account.
+Betterment is an online-only financial services provider offering investing, checking and savings accounts.
+Betterment launched in 2010 with the goal of helping people learn how to reach their retirement goals without the sometimes-prohibitive cost of hiring a financial advisor.
+By June 2020, the company expanded its services to include a checking account and a Cash Reserve account similar to a savings account.

 Up to 0.40% APY on Cash Reserve

 No monthly fees for deposit accounts

 No physical branches

 Limited phone support for West Coast customers

 Betterment investment customers with a high amount of capital who want to earn interest on their uninvested cash will find the Cash Reserve account appealing.
 Betterment's deposit accounts would be a good fit for people who want to:

 - Manage savings, checking, and investments in one place